TynerJ/service_scheduler/README.md

 #### Customer Struct

 The `Customer` struct represents a customer with attributes such as first name, last name, phone number, and VIP status.
-It is used to store information about customers checking into the service scheduler.
+It is used to store information about customers checking into the `ServiceScheduler`.
 Has three functions NewCustomer(), VIPCheck(), and ValidatePhoneNumber().

 | Fields | Description |
 | --- | --- |